-Even though, in theory, God could accomplish his purposes by himself, in Episode 8 we saw how Jesus chose to depend on the contributions of his disciples to achieve his mission.
-In what ways do you think Jesus continues to depend on what we contribute to achieve his mission?
+In theory, Jesus could accomplish his mission by himself, but in Episode 8 we saw how he chose to depend on his disciples and their contributions.
+In what ways does Jesus still depend on us and our contributions in order to achieve his mission?

 Each character in Episode 8 contributed in a unique way based on their gifts and background.
 What are some unique ways you think you can contribute based on your gifts and background?

 Even Judas - who eventually betrayed Jesus - contributed in an important way.
-While contributing to Jesus' mission is important, why should we be cautious about measuring the faith of someone based on what they contribute?
+While contributing to Jesus' mission is important, why should we be cautious about measuring the faith of others based on their gifts or what they accomplish?